OI-wiki/i18n/docs/ds/cartesian-tree.md

 ## Cartesian tree and Treap

-When it comes to Cartesian trees, it is easy to think of a well-known structure - [Treap](https://en.wikipedia.org/wiki/Treap).
-Yes, Treap is a kind of Cartesian tree, but the value of w is completely random.
+When it comes to Cartesian trees, it is easy to think of a well-known structure — [Treap](https://en.wikipedia.org/wiki/Treap).
+Yes, Treap is a kind of Cartesian tree, but the value of $w$ is completely random.
 Treap also has a linear construction algorithm.
 If you sort the elements in advance, obviously you can use the above monotonic stack algorithm to complete the construction process, but it is rarely used.

 ## Sample problem

 [HDU 1506 Largest Rectangle in a Histogram](http://acm.hdu.edu.cn/showproblem.php?pid=1506)

-> The general idea of the problem: there are n positions, the height of each which is $h_i$ , find the largest sub-matrix.
+> The general idea of the problem: there are $n$ positions, the height of each which is $h_i$ , find the largest sub-matrix.
 Example is shown below:
 >
 > ![eg](./images/cartesian-tree3.jpeg)
 >
 > The shaded part is the largest rectangle in a histogram in the figure.

 This problem clearly can be solved using DP or monotonous stack, but actually it can also be solved with a Cartesian tree.
 Specifically, we take the index as the key $k$ and $h_i$ as the value $w$ to satisfy property of the min heap, and build a Cartesian tree of $(i,h_i)$ .

 In this way, we enumerate each node $u$ and take $u_w$ (that is, the height key value of node u $h$) as the height of the largest sub-matrix.
 Since the Cartesian tree we built satisfies the property of min heap, the height of the nodes in the subtree of $u$ is greater than or equal to $u$ .
 And we know that the index in the $u$ subtree is a continuous interval.
 So we only need to know the size of the subtree, and then we can calculate the area of the largest submatrix in this interval.
 Update the answer with the value calculated at each node.
 Obviously this can be done in one DFS, so the time complexity is still $O(n)$ .